 A Life Reappearing was written and recorded by Duotone at home, Borth-Y-Gest, North Wales and at Starling Audio, Oxford.
 Additional recording and mixing by Richard Neuberg at Strawhouse.
 Duotone performs vocals, cello, guitar (acoustic, classical and electric), percussion and bass; alongside Jane Griffiths on viola, violin and piano (on A Life Disappearing, Hear You Whisper, The Faintest and The Room respectively) and Adam Falkner on drums (The Faintest).
-Pete Thomas also guests on bass on Marta and award-winning folk artist
+Pete Thomas also guests on bass on Martha and award-winning folk artist

 Kris Drever sang guest vocals on The Faintest.